-The penalty for missing a negotiation without notifying me is a full letter grade (e.g., B to C) for each negotiation missed.
+The penalty for missing a negotiation without notifying me or missing more than one negotiation is a full letter grade (e.g., B to C) for each negotiation missed.

 Additional principles to abide by for the negotiation exercises:

 1. Conscientious preparation of negotiation exercises is essential.
 Read the negotiation exercise before class and prepare your strategy.
 Under no circumstances is it acceptable to adopt the attitude, "I didn't try because it was not a real negotiation."
 Failing to take an exercise seriously (or pretending to have not taken it seriously after you perform poorly) is unfair to your counterpart, who is counting on you to provide a realistic experience.